googlefonts/variable-components-spec/variable-components-spec.md

 need a new `fvar` axis flag in addition to the “hidden” flag.
 Please discuss
 here: https://github.com/BlackFoundryCom/variable-components-spec/issues/1_

-Local designspace coordinates need to be clamped, but it's not clear yet how: https://github.com/BlackFoundryCom/variable-components-spec/issues/3
+Local designspace coordinates need to be clamped, but it’s not clear yet how: https://github.com/BlackFoundryCom/variable-components-spec/issues/3

 # Format details